ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 credits for finding this go to Jeyong Shin (jeyong).
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Adds null-pointer check.

 ## Commit #408
 ### Hash